 The result is that most changes move without friction, the right changes get appropriate oversight, and the team stops bypassing the process because the process is no longer an obstacle.

-The Business Sees IT as a Strategic Partner, Not a Support Function
+5. The Business Sees IT as a Strategic Partner, Not a Support Function

 This one is harder to measure but unmistakable when it is present.

-In a mature ITSM operation, IT has a seat at the table for business decisions.
-The IT Director is in conversations about growth plans, new market entry, product launches and compliance requirements.
+In a reactive operation, the business talks to IT when something breaks.
+IT is a cost centre.
+The conversation is about outages, delays, and tickets.
+In a mature ITSM operation, however, IT has a seat at the table for business decisions.
+The IT Director is in conversations about growth plans, new market entry, product launches, and compliance requirements.
 They speak the language of business outcomes, not just technical metrics.
-And they back their contribution with data.

 This shift happens because the operational baseline is solid enough that IT leadership has the time and credibility to operate at a strategic level.
 You cannot get there while fighting fires every day.

-Onboarding Takes Hours, Not Days
+6. Onboarding Takes Hours, Not Days

-A new hire starting on Monday is fully set up with all required access, hardware and software by Monday afternoon.
+A new hire starting on Monday is fully set up with all required access, hardware, and software by Monday afternoon.
 Not Wednesday.
 Not the following week.

 Mature ITSM Operation vs Typical ANZ Mid-Market: The Honest Gap

-| Area | Typical ANZ Mid-Market Team | Mature ITSM Operation |
+| Area | Typical ANZ Mid-Market | Mature ITSM Operation |

 |---|---|---|